 Incident response is an organized approach addressing and managing the aftermath of a security breach or cyber-attack, also known as a security incident, computer incident, or IT incident.
-A cyber-attack such as data breach can cause havoc to an organization and, therefore, should be handled in a way that will probably limit damage and reduce associated costs and recovery time.
+A cyber-attack such as a data breach can cause havoc to an organization and, therefore, should be handled to limit damage and reduce associated costs and recovery time.
 A comprehensive investigation is done about the given incident to prepare for the future.

 Advancement in technology has led to an increase in the number of security incidents.
 As technology becomes better, black hats also enhance their skills and techniques, implying that organizations are being hit more frequently than before.
 Developing a repeatable incident response is, therefore, the best way to secure your company.

-The incident response plan is a proactive plan that prepares an organization on how to counter a security breach of their system.
-When defined elaborately, an incident response plan helps an organization to make a quick decision based on reliable information.
+The incident response plan is a proactive plan that prepares an organization to counter a security breach of their system.
+An incident response plan helps an organization make a quick decision based on reliable information when defined elaborately.
 The process does include IT experts and experts from other core aspects of the business.

 Importance of Incident response

 Poor handling of an incident exposes an organization for a possible future attack which, may lead to adverse effects such as considerable expense, data breach, or collapse of the entire system.
 A fast response helps to restore denied services, minimize losses, and mitigate exploited vulnerabilities.

 Incident response is a defense tool used to provide armor to an organization for anticipated unknowns and the known, likely to reoccur.
 Incident response also enables an organization to set up a series of best practices to stop an intrusion before it causes much damage.

 Most organizations rely on sensitive information for running their day-to-day organizations.
 Incidents may range from compromised laptops due to weak passcodes and security protocols to simple malware, impacting the entire organization’s success.
 Damages caused by security incidents may be costly, and if not mitigated quickly, could cause massive loss.